Prince of Persia (2008 video game): Development

 Proof of conception for Prince of Persia was found in September 2006, when a file that was leaked to the internet was found to contain concept art for the game, although Ubisoft didn't announce the game until May 2008.
-They stated that they expected to release the game towards the fourth quarter of 2008, and gave details about the plot and game play.
+They said that they expected to release the game towards the fourth quarter of 2008, and gave details about the plot and game play.
 In one such preview of the game, they revealed that the general staples of the game play remained intact, although altered drastically.
 These staples are platforming, combat, and puzzle-solving.
 It was also revealed that the game's combat would be one-on-one fights, similar to the original Prince of Persia trilogy, rather than fighting hordes of enemies at any time, as in the Sands of Time series.
-Producer Ben Mattes stated that the intent in changing the combat so drastically was to give players the impression that each enemy was a unique and dramatic experience in itself.
+Producer Ben Mattes said that the intent in changing the combat so drastically was to give players the impression that each enemy was a unique and dramatic experience in itself.
 Prince of Persia utilizes a heavily modified version of the Scimitar engine, which was also used in Assassin's Creed.
 Developers chose to use this engine because it would allow them to enhance the game by adding more expansive worlds, and less linearity.
 In May 2008, Ubisoft released two official videos of a concept artist designing the Prince character and Elika.
 One video shows the Prince character being drawn, while the other details Elika.
-Yet another fast-forward concept art emerged in July 2008, this time depicting an antagonist: the Hunter.
+Another fast-forward concept art emerged in July, this time depicting an antagonist the Hunter.
 Unlike previous Ubisoft games such as Assassin's Creed, the PC version of Prince of Persia contains no digital rights protection.

 Mattes said that when Ubisoft was initially developing the game, cooperative gameplay with an AI-controlled partner was the main idea they wanted to build on.
-Mattes explained, "We knew from day one basically cooperative gameplay was the hook that was going to replace Sands of Time...
+Mattes explained: "We knew from day one basically cooperative gameplay was the hook that was going to replace Sands of Time...
 We didn't always know that it was going to be Elika from day one...
-We sort of explored the idea of maybe a child or father figure or brother, or something like that."
+We sort of explored the idea of maybe a child or father figure or brother, or something like that".
 The idea to base the game around AI-controlled functions came from Prince of Persia: The Sands of Time.
 Mattes explained that the team felt the relationship between Farah and the Prince character worked well from a story-telling point-of-view in Prince of Persia: The Sands of Time, so they decided to expand on the concept.